 The way New Zealanders use and access services is changing.

 At New Zealand Post we’re changing too to better meet our customers’ needs.
 That means giving our customers more choice about where, when and how they do business with us and delivering different things in different ways.
 It also means simplifying how we work and lowering our costs.

 We are committed to growing our mail and logistical and financial services business and maintaining our place as a leader in what we do.

-The Board of the New Zealand Post Group currently comprises of six non-executive Directors.
-The two Shareholding Ministers – the Minister of Finance and the Minister of State Owned Enterprises, on behalf of the Crown, appoint the Directors considering the balance of competencies and experience on the Board and through consultation with the Chair, Rodger Finlay.
+The Board of the New Zealand Post Group currently comprises six non-executive Directors.
+The two Shareholding Ministers – the Minister of Finance and the Minister of State Owned Enterprises, on behalf of the Crown, appoint the Directors considering the balance of competencies and experience on the Board and through consultation with the Chair, Carol Campbell.

 The Board is responsible to the shareholding Ministers for directing and monitoring the management and affairs of the New Zealand Post Group.
 Under the State Owned Enterprises Act 1986, New Zealand Post is required to operate as a successful business and specifically to achieve the following objectives:

 to operate an efficient, effective and profitable business and provide to the owners a commercial return on the capital employed;